AdobeDocs/experience-manager-learn.sv-SE/help/cloud-service/introduction/architecture.md

 ---

-# Arkitektur AEM as a Cloud Service
+# Arkitektur för AEM as a Cloud Service

 {{edge-delivery-services}}